panwar8279/chat-application/README.md

 # Techdev - Chat Application
 techdev is chat application build with the power of MERN Stack.
-You can find the tutorial [here](https://www.youtube.com/watch?v=otaQKODEUFs)

 ![login page](./images/techdev_login.png)